 Information that can help your doctor includes:

 While you can’t change the genes you’ve inherited from your family members, you may be able to reduce your risk of developing the chronic diseases that run in your family.
-Sharing your family health history with your primary care provider and other specialists can help them ensure you get the right care at the right time.
+Sharing your family health history with your primary care provider (PCP) and other specialists can help them ensure you get the right care at the right time.

 “Family history can also be useful in calculating risk of passing a disease to your child, as done in prenatal counseling,” says Dr. Shah.
 “As technology improves and scientists gather more and more genetic information from our cells, doctors will be able to provide more precise calculations of your risk of various diseases.”